-Reuse water, sometimes called reclaimed water or non-potable water, is wastewater treated to a high standard and re-used instead of discharged into a waterway.
-The City of Raleigh Public Utilities Department and the North Carolina Division of Water Quality closely monitor and regulate reuse water.
+Reuse water, sometimes called reclaimed water or non-potable water, is wastewater treated to a high standard and then re-used instead of discharged into a waterway.
+The City of Raleigh Public Utilities Department and the North Carolina Division of Water Resources closely monitor and regulate reuse water.

 Although reuse water is not suitable for human, pet or livestock consumption, there are many reasons to use reuse water in our area.

-- Seasonal droughts limit potable water resources and using reuse water reduces the amount of water needed from these supplies.
+- Severe droughts can limit potable water resources and using reuse water reduces the amount of water needed from these supplies.